 When both inductance and capacitance are present in an electrical circuit, XL and XC are added or subtracted algebraically, because they are out of phase by 180º.
 The vector triangle or phasor triangle is as shown below:

-The following circuit exhibits the typical behaviour of an inductive circuit where the inductive component of the current lags the voltage in the main line.
+The following circuit exhibits the typical behavior of an inductive circuit where the inductive component of the current lags the voltage in the main line.

 The first step is to determine the PF for the above circuit, which is calculated using the phasor diagram, as shown in Figure 5.